Introduction to Arithmetic Groups: Normal subgroups in lattices of rank one

 We wish to show that $\gamma^n$ is not null-homotopic in~$\overline{M}$.
 Suppose there is a continuous map $f \colon D^2 \to \overline{M}$, such that the restriction of~$f$ to the boundary of~$D^2$ is~$\gamma^n$.
 Let

 so $D^2_0$ is a surface of genus~$0$ with some number~$k$ of boundary curves.
 We may assume $f$ is (i.e., the area of~$D^2$ under the pull-back metric is minimal).
 Then $D^2_0$ is a surface of curvature $\kappa(x) \le -1$ whose boundary curves are geodesics.
-Note that $f$ maps \begin{itemize} \item one boundary geodesic onto~$\gamma^n$, and \item the other $k-1$ boundary geodesics onto multiples of~$\lambda$. \end{itemize} Thus, we have
+Note that $f$ maps \begin{itemize} \item one boundary geodesic onto~$\gamma^n$, and \item the other $k-1$ boundary geodesics onto multiples of~$\lambda$. \end{itemize} This yields a contradiction: